Great Pacific Garbage Patch: Sources of the plastic

-In 2015, a study published in the journal Science sought to discover where exactly all of this garbage is coming from.
-According to the researchers, the discarded plastics and other debris floats eastward out of countries in Asia from six primary sources: China, Indonesia, the Philippines, Vietnam, Sri Lanka and Thailand.
-The study - which used data as of 2010 - indicated that China was responsible for approximately 30% of worldwide plastic ocean pollution at the time.
+In 2015, a study reported that the debris floats eastward out of Asian countries primarily from six countries: China, Indonesia, the Philippines, Vietnam, Sri Lanka and Thailand.
+The study – which used data as of 2010 – indicated that China was responsible for approximately 30% of plastic ocean pollution.
 In 2017, the Ocean Conservancy reported that China, Indonesia, Philippines, Thailand, and Vietnam dump more plastic in the sea than all other countries combined.
-Efforts to slow land generated debris and consequent marine debris accumulations have been undertaken by the Coastal Conservancy, Earth Day, and World Cleanup Day.
+Efforts to slow land generated debris and consequent marine debris accumulations have been undertaken by the Coastal Conservancy, Earth Day, Ocean Cleanup, and World Cleanup Day.

-According to National Geographic, "80 percent of plastic in the ocean is estimated to come from land-based sources, with the remaining 20 percent coming from boats and other marine sources.
+According to a 2019 study, "80 percent of plastic in the ocean is estimated to come from land-based sources, with the remaining 20 percent coming from boats and other marine sources.
 These percentages vary by region, however.
-A 2018 study found that synthetic fishing nets made up nearly half the mass of the Great Pacific Garbage Patch, largely due to ocean current dynamics and increased fishing activity in the Pacific Ocean."
+A 2018 study reported that synthetic fishing nets made up nearly half the mass of the Great Pacific garbage patch, largely due to ocean current dynamics and increased fishing activity in the Pacific Ocean."

+A 2022 study reported that 75% up to 86% of the plastic pollution is from fishing and agriculture with most identified emissions originating from Japan, China, South Korea, the US, and Taiwan.
+A 2020 study reported the U.S. as the third-largest contributor of plastic pollution in coastal environments.
+In 2018 China banned plastic imports.
+Thereafter, countries with poor waste management systems, such as Indonesia, became dumping grounds for plastic that originated in the US.

+The study analysed 6,093 debris items greater than 5 cm found in the North Pacific garbage patch, of which 99% of the rigid items by count that represented 90% of the total debris mass (514 kg) were plastics.
+These were later sorted, counted, weighed and their sources traced back to five industrialised fishing nations, suggesting the important role the fishing industry plays in global plastic waste.

+Predominantly, the composition of the hard plastic waste includes unidentifiable fragments, fishing and aquaculture gear such as nets, fish boxes, oyster spacers, and eel traps and other plastic items associated with food, drinks and household items.
+They also represent a substantial amount of accumulated floating plastic mass.

+The 201 plastic objects analysed carried language writings with the most common languages identified as Chinese, Japanese, English and Korean, in that order.

+The Ocean Cleanup estimated that as much as 86% of the plastics are from fishing activity.